SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-add-info-on-how-to-style-shell-application-via-plugin-6177.md

 ticket: MTM-58246
 version: 1020.0.0
 ---
-add info on how to style shell application via plugin (#6177)
+Documentation has been added on how to style the shell application via plugins.